TohnJravolta/TohnJravolta/README.md

 # Tohn 🧿 he/him

 **Complex Systems Architect**
-⚗️ I synthesize ethical simulations and simple coordination tools so communities can test ideas and scale what works 🎯
+⚗️ I synthesize ethical simulations and coordination tools so communities can test ideas and scale what works 🎯

 ## -☯️-